 We know that caring for a baby or young child with Dravet syndrome can be challenging.
 Understanding what to look for can help you and your child’s healthcare team prepare the best plan to manage your little one’s seizures.

-Seizures may be triggered by fever, illness, or vaccination, but they can also occur when a child is otherwise healthy.
+Seizures may be triggered by fever or illness, but they can also occur when a child is otherwise healthy.

 Prolonged seizures (lasting between 5 and 30 minutes) are common.
 This is referred to as status epilepticus.